sunfounder/pironman5/docs/source/what_do_we_need.rst

 * M.2 NVMe SSD

-    The Pironman 5 features an NVMe PIP with an M.2 SSD connector, accommodating four NVMe M.2 SSD sizes: 2230, 2242, 2260, and 2280.
+    The |link_pironman5| features an NVMe PIP with an M.2 SSD connector, accommodating four NVMe M.2 SSD sizes: 2230, 2242, 2260, and 2280.
 It supports both PCIE2.0 and PCIE 3.0 NVMe M.2 SSDs.

 * Screen